lingualdev/i18n-check/README.md

 ### --format

-By default `i18n-check` will validate against any `icu` compliant translations.
-There are i18n libraries that have their own specific format, which might not be based on `icu` and therefore not be validated against.
+By default `i18n-check` will validate against any [`icu`](https://github.com/unicode-org/icu) compliant translations.
-Currently the `i18Next` format is supported and can be set via the `-f` or `--format` option.
+Additionally the `i18next` format is supported and can be set via the `-f` or `--format` option.

+There are i18n libraries that have their own specific format, which might not be based on `icu` and therefore can not be validated against currently.
+On a side-note: there might be future support for more specific formats.

 ```bash
 yarn i18n:check -t translations/i18NextMessageExamples -s translations/i18NextMessageExamples/en-us.json -f i18next